 Courtney Enhis, a 7-year-old from Dearborn, has always been in the background of her 9-year-old brother Cody’s Boy Scouts pack.
-She would attend the Cub Scout meetings and festivities with her family, but now that the organization is letting girls in Boy Scouts, Courtney can actually join.
+She would attend the Cub Scout meetings and festivities with her family, but now that the organization is welcoming girls in Boy Scouts, Courtney has actually joined.

-In her role as the family program champion for the metro Detroit area, Tricia Meade provides the packs and troops with the information they need to make the transition to bring girls in as smooth as possible.
+In her role as the family program champion for the metro Detroit area, Tricia Meade has been providing packs and troops with the information they need to make the transition to bring girls in Boy Scouts as smooth as possible.

 “My team and I are making presentations, answering questions and sharing information with our local volunteers so they have the information they need to be successful and make sure that our new members will have a great experience in Scouting,” Meade says.

-Her two sons excelled to the highest honor in Eagle Scouts, so she knows how great the organization is because it has molded her sons into the men they are today.
+Her two sons excelled to the highest honor in Eagle Scouts, so she says she knows how great the organization is because it has molded her sons into the men they are today.

-Girls will now have that chance, too, starting as young as 5 years old in Cub Scouts and, as they get older, in Boy Scouts, which is aimed and kids 10-17 and will be rebranded as “Scouts BSA” in February.
+Girls now have that chance, too, starting as young as 5 years old in Cub Scouts and, as they get older, in the rebranded “Scouts BSA.”

 “So in Cub Scouts, while my sons were building pinewood derby cars, going camping, doing archery or visiting the fire department, they were also learning safety and responsibility, how to work with a team, and gaining a sense of confidence that comes from real accomplishment,” Meade says.